 Contemporary Sync stages synchronized actions using personal gadgets like cell phones in public spaces.
 It looks at the spectrum of new gestures that entered our daily repertoire of body movements in the past decade because of the use of those gadgets.
 This is a choreography of new forms of social synchronized body gestures of contemporary […]

 Using the vast archive of photographic imagery available online, this project addresses the constructs of identity and image.
-Searching “woman in relationship” on Google Image, I find common themes in the photographic archive and then reenact the images and manipulate with Photoshop to create compositions that respond to the “woman in relationship” images.
-Photography: Doug […]
+Searching “happy woman in relationship” on Google Image, I find common themes in the photographic archive and then reenact the reenactments of the happy couples in the images.
+I then manipulate them with Photoshop to create compositions […]

 JoyAbound® is a fictitious company that provides advice to women about how to lead a happier life.
 This project addresses the constructs of identity as articulated through Internet advertising, imagery, and text.
 Company name was conceived by an online business name generator.
 Performed at Root Division Gallery, July 11th, 2015.
 Participants: Jeanne Buffa, Lauren Wooley, […]

 Using the vast archive of photographic imagery available online, this project addresses the constructs of identity and image.
-Searching “happy woman” on Google Image, I find common themes in the photographic archive and then reenact the images and manipulate with Photoshop to create compositions that respond to the “happy woman” images.
-Photography: Doug Becker. […]
+Searching “happy woman” on Google Image, I find common themes in the photographic archive and then reenact the reenactments of the happy women in the images.
+I then manipulate them with Photoshop to create compositions that respond […]

 Using a digital microscope, gallery visitors investigate various materials in Petri dishes and draw and write their observations in the notebook provided.